 - 1. Table this item until the Planning Commission feels that all appropriate Smart-Growth principles have been adequately addressed, with feedback from both the Planning Commission, as well as Weber County Planning and Engineering Staff. - 2.
 Forward a positive recommendation to the County Commission.
-Prior to consideration by the County Commission, the owner will voluntarily enter into a development agreement with the County; that development agreement will include provisions listed below: - a.
-Development agreement with preliminary road designs at subdivision. - b.
-That the appropriate amount of right-of-way (40 feet of half-width) along 1800 South St. will be dedicated to the county, along with installation of pathway along 1800 South St., per the newly adopted Western Weber General Plan (2022). - c.
-The number of lots shall not exceed the gross area divided by a 1/3 acre (minimum lot size for a 'Medium-size' lot).
-The development agreement shall govern the lot development standards as previously stated in this staff report.
-The development agreement will specify that the zoning will govern the allowed uses, except that uses that require one half acre of land or more shall not be permitted. - d.
-The concept plan be updated to show recommended pathway locations.
-Pathways shall be minimum 10 feet wide.
-If between lots, the pathway shall be in a dedicated right-of-way that is 30 feet wide and lined with trees consistent with the specifications in paragraph f below. - e.
-The final layout of streets and infrastructure shall conform to the updated concept plan. - f.
+Before consideration by the County Commission, the owner will voluntarily enter into a development agreement with the County; that development agreement will include provisions listed below: - a.
+That the concept plan includes the appropriate width of right-of-way for 1600 South at 66' and 4300 West at 80' - b.
+The concept plan shall display that 1700 South Street continues through adjacent developments eastward - c.
+That the concept plan includes a 30' pathway southward from the corner of 4400 West and 1700 South. - d.
+The number of lots shall not exceed the gross area divided by a 1/3 acre (minimum lot size for a 'Medium-size' lot). - e.
+The development agreement will specify that the zoning will govern the allowed uses, except that uses that require a one-half acre of land or more shall not be permitted. - f.
+The final layout of streets and infrastructure shall conform to the County Commission-approved concept plan. - g.
 The streets shall be lined with trees, spaced at a distance so that, at maturity, their canopies touch.
-The trees shall be of a species that are deep-rooting and have a high likelihood of survival, given the unique characteristics of the soils. - g.
-The park strips shall have six-inch angular rock.
+The trees shall be of a species that are deep-rooting and have a high likelihood of survival, given the unique characteristics of the soils. - h.
+The park strips shall have six-inch angular rock. - i.
+Multiple elements of water-conserving landscape plans, designed by a licensed landscape architect, are implemented for all lots within the development.